GoogleChrome/web.dev/src/site/content/en/learn-core-web-vitals/vitals-business-decision-makers/index.md

 This shows how real Chrome users have experienced your website over the last 28 days.
 You see the 3 Core Web Vitals on the top, along with some other metrics beneath (including the Pending INP metric).
 Only the Core Web Vitals count in the overall Passed/Failed assessment at the top of the page, but the other metrics can be useful in other ways as shown in the next section.

-By default PSI will show data for the URL entered and for mobile, if it exists.
 You can toggle between Mobile and Desktop views using the buttons at the top of this section.
-You can also toggle between this URL and all data for that Origin using the toggle in the top right.
+You can also toggle between this URL and all data for that Origin using the toggle in the top right, where these exist.

 This should give a broad indicator of how your site is performing and which metrics, if any, could be improved and on which device types.

 ### Google Search Console

-Google Search Console (GSC) is for site owners only, so requires registration.
+Google Search Console (GSC) is for site owners only, so it requires registration in order to be used.
 It provides details on how Google Search views your site.

-Unlike PageSpeed Insights, GSC lists all the pages the Google Search is aware of on your site and provides Core Web Vitals details on all pages:
+Unlike PageSpeed Insights, GSC lists all the pages that Google Search is aware of on your site and provides Core Web Vitals details on all pages:

 <figure>
   {% Img src="image/jL3OLOhcWUQDnR4XjewLBx4e3PC3/DWdv878oyTdEWQViRh06.png", alt="A screenshot of a Core Web Vitals report in Search Console.
 The report is broken down into Desktop and Mobile categories, with line graphs detailing the distribution of pages with Core Web Vitals in the 'Good', 'Needs Improvement', and 'Poor' categories over time.", width="800", height="639" %}